Pascal Pelletier

-Pascal Pelletier (born June 16, 1983) is a Canadian professional ice hockey forward who is currently an unrestricted free agent.
+Pascal Pelletier (born June 16, 1983) is a Canadian former professional ice hockey forward.
 He most recently played for the ZSC Lions of the National League (NL).
 He is one of four players from Labrador to play in the NHL.
 Pelletier was born in Labrador City, Newfoundland and Labrador.

 Playing career

 As a youth, Pelletier played in the 1996 and 1997 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Quebec City.

 Undrafted, Pelletier played in the Quebec Major Junior Hockey League before making his professional debut in the ECHL with the Louisiana IceGators.
-In the 2005–06 season, Pelletier was signed to an AHL contract with the Providence Bruins and after a solid season was signed to a NHL contract with parent club, the Boston Bruins, on August 7, 2006.
+In the 2005–06 season, Pelletier was signed to an AHL contract with the Providence Bruins and after a solid season was signed to an NHL contract with parent club, the Boston Bruins, on August 7, 2006.

 Pelletier made his NHL debut with the Boston Bruins during the 2007–08 season, he was first recalled from Providence on January 16, 2008.
 Pelletier played in a total of six games.
 On July 24, 2008, Pelletier was traded by the Bruins to the Chicago Blackhawks for Martin St. Pierre.
 He signed a one-year contract with the Blackhawks on August 8, 2008.

 After a year playing for the Blackhawks' AHL affiliate the Rockford IceHogs, Pelletier signed a one-year deal with Columbus Blue Jackets of the NHL for the 2009–10 season.
-On December 8, 2009 he was traded to the St. Louis Blues for Brendan Bell and Tomas Kana.
+On December 8, 2009, he was traded to the St. Louis Blues for Brendan Bell and Tomas Kana.
 He was immediately sent to their affiliate the Peoria Rivermen.

 On May 19, 2010, Pelletier left for Europe signing a one-year contract with Swiss team, the SCL Tigers of the National League A.

 On July 5, 2013, Pelletier returned to North America after three seasons with the SCL Tigers, signing a one-year two-way contract with the Vancouver Canucks.
 He was assigned to begin the 2013–14 season with AHL affiliate, the Utica Comets.
 He was recalled to the Canucks on October 20, and played his first NHL game since 2009.